-The sky is the limit when it comes to fueling during a ride, but in this post, I’ve rounded up a few of my favorite trail snacks to keep me fueled and happy on my rides.
+The sky is the limit when it comes to fueling during a ride, but in this post, I’ve rounded up a few of my favorite snacks for mountain biking to keep me fueled and happy and hanger-free.

 What Makes a Good mountain biking snack?